awqx/awqx.github.io/index.md

 ### Why does the site look like that?

-I am currently in the process of reorganizing a lot of my publicly available content.
+Currently reorganizing things.
 I used to host my CV on Substack, for example, but I am moving away from the platform to put all blogging/newsletter work on Buttondown.
-I am also in the process of switching my GitHub domain name, which I will likely postpone due to providing my old URL to PhD applications.
+I am also planning to change my GitHub domain name (with delays due to providing this URL to PhD applications).

-The site uses the Jekyll theme [modernist](https://github.com/orderedlist/modernist) by orderedlist.
-I like the font "Clear Sans".
+The site uses the Jekyll theme [modernist](https://github.com/orderedlist/modernist) by orderedlist and the font "Atkinson Hyperlegible", available on [Google Fonts](https://fonts.google.com/specimen/Atkinson+Hyperlegible).

 ### Links